 - Products they are promoting

-- Their new freelancing sites
+- New freelancing sites

 How To Make Money From a Side Hustle Stack

 A well-developed side hustle stack is powerful for generating multiple income avenues.
 However, managing them requires conscious, deliberate efforts.
 Naturally, you’re not supposed to be constantly working.
 If you have a full-time job, adding a side hustle can be quite overwhelming.
-You also have your day-to-day life to live.

 Building a side hustle stack is a great way to amass income that could potentially lead to a standalone business.
 With more and more side hustles created every day, stacking side hustles will likely be embraced by many people.